SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 ## How to Obtain Support
 The project is provided "as-is", with no expected support. </br>
-If your issue is concerned with SAP Business Network Global Track and Trace, log your incident in SAP support system with component “SBN-LBN-GTT-TSH” for Track Shipments app, “SBN-LBN-GTT-MIA” for Monitor Inbound ASNs app, "SBN-LBN-GTT-TSF" for Track SO Fulfillment app and "SBN-LBN-GTT-TPF" for Track PO Fulfillment app.
+If your issue is concerned with SAP Business Network Global Track and Trace, log your incident in SAP support system with component “SBN-LBN-GTT-TSH” for Track Shipments app, “SBN-LBN-GTT-MIA” for Monitor Inbound ASNs app, "SBN-LBN-GTT-TSF" for Track SO Fulfillment app, "SBN-LBN-GTT-TPF" for Track PO Fulfillment app and "SBN-LBN-GTT-MOD" for Monitor Outbound Deliveries app.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html?additionalTagId=73555000100800000602).